 How to Apply

-To begin your online application, click on the course title you want to apply for below.
+To begin your online application, on or after April 1, 2014 click on the course title you want to apply for below.
 You'll be redirected to a page describing the program on the Augustana StudioAbroad portal.
 Click on Apply Now on the program description page to begin the application process.

 - Tropical Ecology of Guatemala, Belize and Spanish Immersion - Craig Spencer and David O'Hara

-- Dharma: Life, Religion and Music in Contemporary India - Sandra Looney and John Pennington
+- Dharma: Life, Religion and Music in Contemporary India - Sandra Looney and Janet Blank-Libra

-- Leadership in Professional Nursing in Ecuador(Nursing 451) - Vickie Reiff
+- Leadership in Professional Nursing in Ecuador(Nursing 451) - Patricia Waltman

 - Leadership in Professional Nursing in Norway(Nursing 451) - Pam Schroeder

-Below is a listing of J-Term 2014 UMAIE courses.
-Applications for these courses are no longer being accepted.
-J-Term 2015 UMAIE course information will appear here in March, 2014.
+Below is a listing of J-Term 2015 UMAIE courses.
 Applications for J-Term 2015 UMAIE courses will be accepted beginning April 1, 2014.
 The priority application deadline is April 15, 2014.
 The overall application deadline for any course spots remaining after the priority application deadline has passed is October 3, 2014.
 Applications received after April 15, 2014 are processed on a rolling admission basis.

 While all UMAIE courses count for general elective credits (4 credit hours) toward the 130 credit hours needed for graduation, many of the options will be pre-approved for general education credit and/or major elective credit at Augustana.
 Pre-approvals for general education credit and/or major elective credit appear after each course listing.

-To apply, To begin your online application, click on the course title you want to apply for below.
+To apply, To begin your online application, on or after April 1 click on the course title you want to apply for below.
 You'll be redirected to a page describing the program on the Augustana StudioAbroad portal.
 Click on Apply Now on the program description page to begin the application process.

-- Cuba: People, Arts and History (Miami, FL and Havana, Varadero, and Vinales, Cuba) - taught by Pilar Cabrera and Danny Gerling (Fulfills: Area 3.6, MDFL Topics Course, SPAN 397, SOC Elective)
+- Cuba: Race, Gender and Revolution (Miami, FL and Havana, Varadero, and Guanabacoa, Cuba) - taught by Pilar Cabrera and Danny Gerling (Fulfills: Area 3.6, MDFL Topics Course, SPAN 397, SOC Elective)

 Other UMAIE Courses:

-- Archaeology and History in Rome (Rome, Sorrento) Fulfills: HIST Elective, CLASS Elective
+- Archaeology and History in Rome (Rome, Pompeii, Sorrento, Capri) Fulfills: HIST Elective, CLASS Elective

-- Islam in Turkey (Mardin, Urfa, Gaziantep, Adana, Antakya, Cappadocia, Konya, Pamukkale, Izmir, Kutahya, Bursa, Istanbul and Edirne, Turkey) Fulfills: Area 3.6, REL Elective
+- Islam in Turkey (Cappadocia, Konya, Izmir, Bursa, Istanbul, Edirne, Sivas) Fulfills: Area 3.6, RELI Elective

 Four of Augustana's approved study abroad providers offer J-Term programs.
 College students from all over the US apply to these programs, so participation can be a great way to meet not only local students from your host country but also peers from different US colleges and universities.
 Contact the International Programs Office if you're interested in learning more about any of these programs.